 Follow these steps if you connect your computer directly to a DSL or cable modem.
-If you have an AirPort Base Station, follow these steps to set the computer up first, without the base station connected to the network, then see the AirPort section at the end of the document.
+If you have an AirPort Base Station, follow these steps to set up the computer first, without the base station connected to the network, then see the AirPort section at the end of the document.

-Note: The steps in this article are for Mac OS X v10.5 and earlier.
+The steps in this article are for Mac OS X v10.5 and earlier.
 For Mac OS X v10.6 or later, please see this article.

 Steps to connect